 Endowment funds are particularly effective if they are denominated in stable currencies that can be invested is stable capital markets where they can earn decent income streams whilst also at least maintaining the principal value.
 Zimbabwe on the other hand has experienced its fair share of economic woes dating back to the hyperinflation era of 2008 and the more recent RTGS and Nostro balances shenanigans which is viewed by many as the return of troubles experienced a decade ago.
 If a donor had provided endowment funding for an organisation before the bond notes were put in place, part of that fund would have been diluted in RTGS funds and lost real purchasing power and the interest payments from it would be inadequate for the organisation’s operations.

 In a volatile economic environment like Zimbabwe, management of endowment funds would need to be managed by capable investment managers who would employ more active rather than passive methods of investment.
 Instead of depending of interest accruing in the savings account, the organisation can benefit more from the work of fund managers who would invest the money in a number of assets that would preserve the value of the fund despite inflationary and currency depreciation pressures.
-There are various options that can be considered in preserving the real value of endowment fund.
+There are various ways that are effective in preserving the real value of endowment fund.

 Using Hard Currency Accounts